THREE PROGRAM TRACKS OF STUDY

 - Take Courses in Community Organizing, Non-Profits and Social Change, Labor unions and Global Economy, Labor movements, Achieving Growth With Equity, etc.

 3. Social Economy Innovations

 - Enjoy Direct Engagement and Networking with Social Economy and Labor Leaders

-- Courses in Worker Cooperatives, Alternative Economic Theory and the Solildarity Economy
+- Courses in Cooperative Movement, Worker Cooperatives, Alternative Economic Theory, the Social Economy and Sustainable Development, etc.